Written by: TrainSim-James

 Despite extra platforms and upgrades over the decades, including the combination of both the Great Western and South Eastern stations, the station had become a nightmare for trains to negotiate, and so the station received a major renovation between 2009 and 2015.
 The works included the addition of 5 new platforms, a totally brand new footbridge and platform canopies, reformed access to the station, and a new flyover west of the station to reduce congestion between different services.
 Totally transformed, Reading station is capable of coping with the capacity and frequency of the future.

 The locale of the Great Western Main Line has been ever-changing in an effort to forever improve service reliability and timeliness, and recent years have seen the most radical changes since Brunel first devised such a line many moons ago.
-You too will soon get the chance to explore the GWML as we have today, so make sure you get your ticket to be the first to play when Train Sim World: Great Western Express goes live on August 24th! ■
+You too will soon get the chance to explore the GWML as we have today, so make sure you head to the Store as Train Sim World: Great Western Express is available now! ■